 In the half-rate mode, two receive byte clocks (RBC0 and RBC1) are 180 degrees out of phase and operate at one-half the data rate.
 The clocks are generated by dividing down the recovered clock.
-The received data is output with respect to the two receive byte clocks (RBC0 and RBC1) allowing a protocol device to clock the parallel bytes using the RBC0 and RBC1 rising edges.
-The outputs to the protocol device, byte 0 of the received data is valid on the rising edge of RBC1.
+The received data is output with respect to the two receive byte clocks (RBC0, RBC1) allowing a protocol device to clock the parallel bytes using the RBC0 and RBC1 rising edges.
+The outputs to the protocol device, byte 0 of the received data valid on the rising edge of RBC1.
 See the timing diagram shown in Figure 2.

 Figure 2.
-Synchronous Timing Characteristics Waveforms (TBI Half-Rate Mode)
+Synchronous Timing Characteristics Waveforms (TBI half-rate mode)

-In the normal-rate mode, only RBC0 is used and operates at full data rate (that is, 1.25-Gbps data rate produces a 125-MHz clock).
+In the normal-rate mode, only RBC0 is used and operates at full data rate (i.e., 1.25 Gbps data rate produces a 125 MHz clock).
 The received data is output with respect to the rising edge of RBC0.
 RBC1 is low in this mode.
 See the timing diagram shown in Figure 3.